Baked Sesame Tofu is the most delicious way to season and cook tofu to make it craveable.

 Ingredients Notes and Resources

 - Advance Cooking.
-You can make the Puttanesca sauce in advance.
+You can marinate and cook the tofu in advance.
 It will keep in the refrigerator in a sealed container for about three days.
 However, the recipe comes together so quickly, there's no need to do anything too far in advance.

 Tools and Equipment